 The service desk plays a crucial role in this process, acting as the first point of contact for users when they report incidents.

 During the incident response lifecycle, effective detection is critical in minimizing the impact of incidents on the entire business.
-The following steps are key in this phase:
+For businesses starting with incident management, a free ticketing system can offer essential tools to efficiently manage and track incidents without upfront costs.

 1. Diagnosing the scope and severity of the incident